automategreen/home-controller/Readme.md

 Introduction
 ------------

 home-controller is a node package to control Insteon home automation devices.
 The API uses the direct PLM connection over TCP.
-As of 0.3, the HTTP interface is no longer used.
 To control the Insteon devices, either an [Insteon Hub](http://www.insteon.com/2242-222-insteon-hub.html) or an [Insteon SmartLinc](http://www.insteon.com/2412n-smartlinc-central-controller.html) must be accessible from the app.

 Features
 --------